 During my undergraduate career I had taken a few online courses between semesters, so I was somewhat familiar with the format.
 However, I never took a fully online program, but despite the hesitation, the flexibility helped me commit to the program.
 Now in my third course, I have found professors and classmates to create an environment virtually that makes the programs seem less remote.

-This program is preparing me for my career goals, and helping me climb the corporate ladder more efficiently than I would have been able to beforehand.
+This program prepared me to achieve my career goals and helped me climb the corporate ladder more efficiently than I would have been able to beforehand.
 To be honest, simply having American University on my resume has opened many doors for me in my career.
 Not only do employers look for candidates with higher credentials, but also the university holds a lot of influence.

 To learn more about American University's online Master of Arts in Strategic Communication, request more information or call toll free at 855-725-7614.